slynobody/SteamOS-wallpaper-engine-kde-plugin/README.md

 >
 > in the new developer-tab on the left: enable 'extended update-channels'
 >
-> go back to system-tab left: enable new OS-Update-Channel 'Main', check for updates
+> go back to system-tab left: enable new OS-Update-Channel 'Main', check for updates>
+>

+why?
+3.7 includes mesa 24 making your graphics-card work smoother and in some cases faster.
+It also includes the latest version of plasma (driving the desktop-mode).

 # i want to remove this!
 > cd SteamOS-wallpaper-engine-kde-plugin